 - there should be sufficient headroom in the margin to attract new entrants - the default tariffs under the price path are the maximum prices.
 It is possible that some customers will be offered better terms if competition is effective.
 Under these circumstances, the actual profit margin outcome may be lower than the projection.

-On balance, the Commission prefers option 2 which will establish a schedule of default tariffs which are generally cost reflective but will also encourage competition by allowing adequate headroom on the retail margin.
+In the draft decision, the Commission proposed option 2 which would establish a schedule of default tariffs which are generally cost reflective but would also encourage competition by allowing adequate headroom on the retail margin.